2024-25 School Year

-- Those on payment plans, payments are due on the 1st.
-Unpaid accounts will automatically be parked by our system on the 2nd and access to classes will be temporarily blocked.
-Once a payment is received the system will automatically unpark the account.
-Accounts that remain unpaid on the 7th of the month will accrue a $50 late fee.
+- For those on payment plans, payments are due on the 1st.
+Accounts that remain unpaid on the 7th of the month will accrue a $50 late fee and be parked.
 At 14 days past due, students with outstanding accounts will be removed from the class.
 The spot in the class will then be opened to our waitlist.
 To rejoin your class, if a spot is still available, all payments must be made in full.

 - Families are homeschoolers and must register and/or meet their required State/Country Laws.
 United States Homeschool Laws can be found at https://hslda.org/legal.
 While we are a cooperative of teachers, we are not an accredited school at this time.

 - All students will be placed in the grade/class based on their age and Steiner’s placement guidelines.
 If requesting a different grade placement, we are happy to email families one on one and review main lesson work samples.

-- We believe that all students have a right to a safe and healthy school environment.
+- We believe all students have a right to a safe and healthy school environment.
 All students, teachers, staff and families should treat each other with kindness and respect regardless of differing beliefs, views and opinions.

 - All work and communication must be respectful.
 Profanity, racism, bullying, harassment and sexually explicit content will not be tolerated.